Starting at age 6 and until your child turns 18, your child is required to attend school or comply with the homeschool laws. Exceptions:

-You may homeschool under any of the legal options listed below.
+You may homeschool by enrolling your child in one of the three types of schools described below.
 As a general rule, you are required to teach your child for at least 180 days per school year, and you must be a parent or legal guardian of the child you are enrolling.
 (You may employ a tutor who has the same educational qualifications that you are required to have to do some or all of the teaching.)
-Follow the steps below the option that you choose.

 You must have at least a high school diploma or a GED.